meri-leeworthy/meri-garden-astro/src/posts/Negation of a predicate logic sentence.md

+---
+title: 'Negation of a predicate logic sentence'
+slug: 'negation-of-a-predicate-logic-sentence'
+---

 #### 1.2.
 Negation of a predicate logic sentence

 Negating a predicate logic sentence is more than just putting a negation symbol in front of the predicate logic sentence.
 It involves modifying the internal structure of the predicate logic sentence